Two dimensional integral representations via branches of the Bruhat-Tits tree: Introduction

 for $\epsilon\in\{\pm1\}$ that fail to split.
 This tell us that a complete understanding of the representation theory for these rings is significantly more involved, and in fact the theory of $\mathcal{O}_K[G]$-modules encodes abundant arithmetic information, as should be apparent in the sequel.

 Since the representation theory over fields is already well understood, there is another path to the study of integral representations.
 To classify them first under a number field $K$, and then study the set of integral representation that are conjugate to a given $K$-representation.
 This set is potentially empty, see \cite{cli92} or \cite{Se08} for an example, or \cite{Hoff16} for a more algorithmic approach.
 This is our path in this work.
 To study integral representation in this context, we use the correspondence between maximal orders containing a given representation and integral representations in a given maximal order, as described in \S4 below.
-Then we study the set of maximal orders containing one given representation or, equivalently, containing the order it generates.
+Then we study the set of maximal orders containing one given representation or, equivalently, containing the order generated by its image.
 The cases where this order is maximal have been studied in \cite{Man18}.
 This is not often the case.
-However, tools for the study of the set of maximal orders containing a given suborder, in a more general setting, have already been developed in our previous works.
-They focus mostly on two dimensional algebras, and that is the reason we limit the study to these representation here.
+However, tools for the study of the set of maximal orders containing a given suborder, in a more general setting, have already been developed in some of our previous works like \cite{A13},\cite{AS16},\cite{AAC18} or \cite{AB19}.
+They focus mostly on quaternion algebras, like the four dimensional matrix algebra $\mathbb{M}_2(K)$, and that is the reason we limit our study to two-dimensional representation here.
 However, some of our techniques can be extended to higher dimensions, and we expect to do so in future works.
 Here we focus in adapting the techniques previously developed to study embeddings of quadratic rings into orders in quaternion algebras to the precise objective at hand.
-This is often simpler when studying representations of finite groups over their field of definition, since this theory rely mostly on the arithmetic of cyclotomic fields.
-This allows us to obtain some very explicit results, as those listed below.
+This is often simpler when studying representations of finite groups over their field of definition $K_0$, since this theory rely mostly on the arithmetic of cyclotomic fields.
+Our main results take a much simpler form over $K_0$ than over an arbitrary extension.
+However, the language of Bruhat-Tits trees is entirely appropriate to state the more general Theorems.
+Due to their technicality, however, we require some preparation before stating them.
+We delay this until next section.

-\begin{Thm} \textbf{(Prop. \ref{p63})} If the order $n>1$ of the character $\chi$ of the finite cyclic group $C$ is not a prime power, and if $\rho$ is the representation with character $1+\chi$, then the number of conjugacy classes of $\mathcal{O}_K$-representations of $G$ that are $K$-conjugate to $\rho$ is the class number $h_K$, for any number field $K$ where the character $\chi$ is defined. \end{Thm}

-Theorem \ref{t1} is a particularly straightforward result that hardly requires the theory of branches.
-We would not be overly surprised if we were to find out that it has been known for a long time.
-Next result is somewhat more involved: